3ZadeSSG/ContentBased-Movie-Recommendation-using-Sentiment-Analysis/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/3ZadeSSG/ContentBased-Movie-Recommendation-using-Sentiment-Analysis/blob/master/LICENSE)

 # ContentBased-Movie-Recommendation-using-Sentiment-Analysis
-App to recommend movies beased on user likes, show twitter sentiment based on search string, show sentiment prediction of a sentence
+This repo contains a Hybrid Recommender System developed in PyTorch.
+The App is used to recommend movies beased on user likes, show twitter sentiment based on search string (to cross check sentiment analysis resutls on trends), show sentiment prediction of a sentence

 # Quick Setup Guide